Aligning Language Model Benchmarks with Pairwise Preferences: Experiments

-In $RM_{2}^{\text{Helpful}}$, the correlations achieved by \textsc{MetaBench} and \textsc{TinyBenchmarks} are not statistically different from zero, indicating that overall accuracy in all benchmarks provides no meaningful information about the target preference. \textsc{BenchAlign} still achieves a significantly positive correlation, but this value is approximately $0.4$ points lower than that of other preference settings.
-This result suggests that when benchmark data contains little information about the target preference, \textsc{BenchAlign} is limited in its ability to construct benchmarks that generalize to unseen models.
+The results in $\text{GPT2}$ further define the current frontier of benchmark alignment.
+The correlations achieved by \textsc{No Alignment}, \textsc{MetaBench}, and \textsc{TinyBenchmarks} are close to zero, indicating that overall accuracy across all benchmarks provides no meaningful information about the target preference. \textsc{Individual} and \textsc{BenchAlign} still exhibit a positive correlation, but this value is approximately $0.3$ and $0.4$ points lower than in other preference settings, respectively.
+This finding suggests that benchmark alignment is harder to achieve when benchmark data and target preferences are poorly correlated.

-To summarize, our results show that with sufficient preference signals, \textsc{BenchAlign} can generalize across model scales, even when the training data contains only small to medium-sized models.
+To summarize, our results show that with sufficient preference signals, aligned benchmarks can generalize across model scales, even when the source data contains only small to medium-sized models.
+We perform a series of ablations to show the robustness of our results in Appendix~\ref{ap:ablation}.